The Extension of the Bakerloo line

 The extension to the plan

 TfL have long toyed with the idea of taking over the Hayes line.
 Operated by Southeastern, this railway runs from Lewisham down to Hayes in Bromley, ticking off Catford and Beckenham along the way.
-It could have been operated by the Jubilee line, albeit running down to Addiscombe and not Hayes, but it now goes towards Stratford instead.
+It could have been operated by the Jubilee line, albeit running down to Addiscombe and not Hayes, but the Jubilee now goes towards Stratford instead.

 If the Bakerloo managed to get this far south, there would be an interchange with the trams at Elmers End, and also provide smaller suburbs like West Wickham with a more frequent service beyond the current terminus of Charing Cross.
 But for this to happen, you'd obviously need the Bakerloo to get beyond Elephant and Castle, which doesn't look all that likely right now.
 But hey, at least the tracks are there.
 And pedants would lose a quick conversation starter too, as Hayes would become by far the southernmost station on the tube; it's 15km from Elephant - gone would be the days of the Northen line being the most southern.